-School health services will build capacity to provide a safe and healthy environment in which all students with physical or mental health conditions have the opportunity to benefit from education and achieve their maximum potential.
+School health services will build capacity to provide a safe and healthy environment in which all students with physical and/or mental health conditions have the opportunity to benefit from education and achieve their maximum potential.
+School Health Services' nurses/clinic coordinators support and case manage students with chronic health conditions.
+They provide first aid, urgent, and emergency care to students.
+The School Health Services team administers medication that may be needed during school hours.
+The team provides resources for health care and glasses.
 KIPP Texas is committed to providing a school environment that enhances learning and development of lifelong wellness.
 KIPP Texas shall follow guidelines that advance student health and shall promote the general wellness of all students through nutrition education, physical activity and other school-based learning and activities.
-KIPP shall support all students by implementing measurable goals to promote sound nutrition and student health in an effort to reduce diseases and childhood obesity.
-Our full Wellness Policy can be found on our website.